FREQUENCY function in Excel

 2. Select the range D4:D9 (extra cell), enter the FREQUENCY function shown below (without the curly braces) and finish by pressing CTRL + SHIFT + ENTER.

-Frequency Function in Excel
+FREQUENCY function in Excel

 Note: the formula bar indicates that this is an array formula by enclosing it in curly braces {}.
 To delete this array formula, select the range D4:D9 and press Delete.